BadguyBA/Win10Policy/README.md

-# Win10Policy
+### Win10Policy
-Policy editor and general script for Cybersecurity (competition)
+# Visual GUI built through PowerShell.
+Meant for competitive and professional use.